eginwong/course-notes/cloud/azure/AZ-301/determine-workload-requirements.md

   - hot/cool/archive storage tiers
   - regular cleanup
   - tagging to identify owners
+- Optimize App Service
+  - multiple language support
+  - devops optimization
+  - global scale with HA
+  - serverless code
+  - CORS + API / Mobile features
+  - App Service Environments
+    - isolation and secure network access
+    - high scale
+    - high memory
+    - up to 100 App Instances per ASE
+      - three tiers of backend compute 1/3.5, 2CPU/7GB, 4/14
+    - deploys into your personal VNET
+- Compute
+  - colocation
+  - auto-healing for a memory hog
+  - CPU spikes can be handled by scaling up or out
+- Identity
+  - OAuth2, OpenID Connect
+- Network
+  - External ASE
+  - Internal Load Balancer ASE
+  - can't change ASE subnet later so make it right the first time
+  - overhead of 12-13 roles and increases every 15-20 App Instances
+  - workloads are migrated only after the new VM is spun up, so may end up with double the # of resources
+  - all internal ASE ports must be open because they change and inner component communication is required
+- Storage Costs

 ## Design an auditing and monitoring strategy
 - Group Resources Using Tags
   - add your own metadata for tracing
   - can view costs by tags / rgs / subscriptions
+  - New-AzTag or Update-AzTag
+  - can set through RM templates
+  - not all resource types support tags
+  - max amount of tags per resource is 50
 - Can create policies that enforce tags / process
 - Billing center will also show costs
 - Using Resource Diagnostics
   - Diagnostic Settings per specific resource
   - store in storage account, log analytics, event hub
+- Azure Storage analytics logging
+  - storage analytics logging not enabled by default
+  - all logs stored in block blobs in a container named $logs
+- Azure Monitor
+  - App Insights
+  - Alerts
+  - Autoscaling
+  - Visualization
+- Azure Event Grid
+  - first 100k operations are free
+- Design auditing for compliance requirements
+  - membership, permission, access level mgmt
+  - security levels: object, project, collection